aswingt65/Python-Programs/README.md

 <b>16.
 First and last occurrences of x</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/First_and_last_occurrences_of_x.py)
 <p>Given a sorted array arr containing n elements with possibly duplicate is to find indexes of first elements, the task is to find the first and last occurrences of an element x in the given array.</p>

+<b>17.
+Equilibrium Point</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Equilibrium_Point.py)
+<p>Given an array A of n positive numbers.
+The task is to find the first equilibrium point in an array.
+Equilibrium point in an array is a position such that the sum of elements before it is equal to the sum of elements after it.</p>

 ## [sum_of_prime_multiples](https://github.com/aswingt65/Python-Programs/blob/main/sum_of_prime_multiples)